zxc916684603/ecs/intl.en-US/Product Introduction/Instances/Preemptible instance.md

 -   **Price**

-    The preemptible instance price applies to the instance type only, including vCPU and memory, but not to system disks, data disks, or network bandwidth.
-The prices for system disks, data disks, or network bandwidth are the same as for [Pay-As-You-Go](../../../../reseller.en-US/Pricing/Pay-As-You-Go.md#) instances.
+    The preemptible instance price applies to the instance type only, including vCPUs and memories, but not system disks, data disks, or network bandwidth.
+Instead, system disks and data disks are billed according to the [Pay-As-You-Go](../../../../reseller.en-US/Pricing/Pay-As-You-Go.md#) billing method.
+Network bandwidth is billed according to the bandwidth billing rules of Pay-As-You-Go instances.
+For more information, see [Billing of Internet bandwidth](../../../../reseller.en-US/Pricing/Billing of network bandwidth.md#).

--   **Billing cycle**
+-   **Billing method**

+    The billing method varies according to the regions:

+    -   Australia \(Sydney\), Japan \(Tokyo\), Germany \(Frankfurt\), United Arab Emirates \(Dubai\)

+        Preemptible instances are billed by the second.
+When a preemptible instance is created successfully, the market price is an hourly rate and you only need to divide it by 3,600 to get the price per second.

+        The cost incurred from creating a preemptible instance to releasing it is accurate to two decimal places.
+The accrued cost of less than $0.01 is not charged.

+    -   Other regions

         Preemptible instances are billed on an hourly basis during their life cycles.
 You are billed for the entire hour even if your usage is less than an hour.

 -   **Billing duration**